Zephyrhills Municipal Airport: History

 Opened in January 1942, the airport was used by the United States Army Air Forces, specifically the Army Air Forces School of Applied Tactics (AAFSAT) tactical combat simulation school headquartered at Orlando Army Air Base.
 The military presence at the airport ended on October 31, 1944, and, in 1947, the airport was deeded to the city, which has run it ever since.

-In February of 2021, the City of Zephyrhills approved $5.47 million dollars for improvements to the airport.
+In February 2021, the City of Zephyrhills approved $5.47 million dollars for improvements to the airport.
 The improvements include extending runway 1-19 to 6,200 feet, extending a taxiway, paving runway shoulders and adding an access road.

 In 2022, the airport received $6.6 million dollars to construct a new taxiway, two hangars, and a fix-based operator building.
 In addition, the city received $12.04 million from the state to fund improvements for the airport, extending the National Guard entrance road, and a new National Guard armory.